 About me

-Hello, I’m Fiona and I live near Ripponden, West Yorkshire in the UK, in the beautiful Pennines with my husband and rescue whippets Ruby and Flo, who you my recognise from the gram
+Hello, I’m Fiona and I live near Ripponden, West Yorkshire in the UK, in the beautiful Pennines with my husband and rescue whippet Flo, who you my recognise from the gram (we lost Ruby also featured here in 2024).
+We’ve had dogs all our married life, all rescues.

 I spend a good deal of time staring wistfully at our long reaching views down the wooded Ryburn Valley and across to Norland Moor.
 This place inspires me and informs my work.